 The Weekly Conflict Meeting

 Couples often leave conflict to the moment something arises.
-This isn’t helpful when partners do not have the right mindset or tools to work through it.
 This is why it’s important to set aside consistent, intentional time to talk about what’s on your heart.
 This gives both partners the assurance that a problem will get the air time it needs for the feelings to be healed.
-The articles below offer a blueprint on how to have effective conflict based on forty years of research on thousands of couples.
+The articles below offer a blueprint on how to have an effective conflict based on forty years of research on thousands of couples.

 - This Pre-Conflict Warm-up Helps Couples Fight Better